 - Make sure you have scouted out the work location and are familiar with the area and the work to be done.

-- Coordinate with the Trail Program Manager and local landowner any work that you plan to do.
+- Coordinate with the Trails & Conservation Director and local landowner for any work that you plan to do in advance.

-- Have all tools and material ready to use.
+- Have all tools and materials ready to use.